robertwayne/template-axum-solidjs-spa/README.md

 ## Server Notes

-- Sets Cache Control headers for HTML, CSS, JS, WEBP, SVG, and WOFF2.
+- Sets reasonable Cache Control headers for HTML, CSS, JS, WEBP, SVG, and WOFF2 files. _Adjust this for your use case, though as cache-busting is built-in to Vite by default via hashed filenames, you probably don't need to touch this._
 - Uses tower-http CORS, Compression _(gzip)_, and CSP middleware.

 ## GitHub Action Notes